cliffeby/DuckpinV001/README.md

 #### Setup
 My initial exploration of Python on an RPI showed the value of functions and the need for configuration settings.
 Early efforts focused on:
 -	Camera settings
-  o	Resolution, framerate and field of view relationships o	Rotation o	Brightness
+   -	Resolution, framerate and field of view relationships
+   -	Rotation
+   -	Brightness
 -	GPIO pins
-  o	Tell RPI which GPIO pins are active o	Assign duckpin pin value (1-10) to a GPIO pin value
+  -	Tell RPI which GPIO pins are active
+  -	Assign duckpin pin value (1-10) to a GPIO pin value
 -	Crop Ranges to minimize the amount of processing for each image.
-  o	For each resolution
+  - 	For each resolution
      -	Pin locations
      -	Reset arm and deadwood motion detection locations
 -	Ball monitoring
-  o	I used Paint and Excel to create crop ranges.
+  -	I used Paint and Excel to create crop ranges.
 Framerate and resolution are linked by the piCamera module.
 Crop ranges are the pixel locations in format [x1,y1,x2,y2] where x and y are integers.
 If you change framerate or resolution, your crop ranges will need to reflect the new pixel dimensions.
 Using an image at the desired resolution, I used the pixel location in Paint and entered it into an Excel spreadsheet that created my Python crop string.
 A big time saver when you move the camera and want to try different resolutions.
 -	Imports
- o	IoT credentials: Keep access credentials out of the repo o	Import modules for
+  -	IoT credentials: Keep access credentials out of the repo
+  -	Import modules for
   -	time, sys, and IO
   -	Numpy
   -	GPIO
   -	OpenCV
   -	piCamera
   -	IoT functions
- o	Functions that are infrequently used can be imported and not directly listed in the main code.
+  -	Functions that are infrequently used can be imported and not directly listed in the main code.
 -	Argv – assign defaults and values
 -	Helper and debug functions – Writing code for motion detection is often challenging because no two images are the same.
 The video stream is unpredictable and it’s often unclear what happened during image processing.
 Viewing the video and/or images processed in real time or saving to file slows processing considerably.
 Also, the camera and video code bases were challenging to keep coordinated.
 The camera stream and video-file stream use different piCamera and OpenCV functions to process the video images.

 The ability to turn these functions off and on is helpful.
-Functions that I used were: o	Capture a number(X) of images at a certain time or frame count(Y) o	Capture a video stream for (X) seconds at a certain time or frame count (Y) o	Show current image being processed
+Functions that I used were:
+-	Capture a number(X) of images at a certain time or frame count(Y)
+-	Capture a video stream for (X) seconds at a certain time or frame count (Y)
+-	Show current image being processed
   -	Full image with crop locations/coordinates
   -	Cropped image with annotations for xy corners
-  -	Pin Count and lighting leds – Two simple functions o	pinCount
+-	Pin Count and lighting leds – Two simple functions
+  -	pinCount
-      -	If red band in cropped pin location exceeds threshold value:
-      -	Sum pin count + (2 exp (9-pin location index))
+      -	If red band in cropped pin location exceeds threshold value, sum pin count + (2 exp (9-pin location index))
-   o	LightLeds()
+  -	LightLeds()
       -	Convert pin count to a binary string X
       -	Loop through X and GPIO pin array index [X]
 	-	If 1, turn GPIO to HIGH
 	-	If 0, turn GPIO to LOW
 #### Find Standing Pins
 -	findPins()
- o	Create arrays of red colors for red mask.
+  -	Create arrays of red colors for red mask.
 The red bands on the pins vary in color and intensity due to location, age and lighting
    -	Create a numpy array for the RGB high and low values
    -	MS Paint worked well to pick the red RGB values from images in the video streams.
 Other than the red band, there is very little red in the pin image so the range can be very large.
 ![image](https://user-images.githubusercontent.com/1431998/46451126-bc058180-c762-11e8-8167-ce131c9106bd.png)
    -	Create a red mask using the previously described crops and the cv2.inRange function
    -	Apply the mask to the video stream image using cv2.bitwise_and
    -    For each pin location, defined by a specific cropped range, measure the color level in the range:
      - If red is present:
        -	Sum pinCount
        -	Compare sum to prior pinCount
        -	If changed, record as desired.

--	Pinsetter Deadwood() and Reset()
+#### Pinsetter Deadwood() and Reset()
--	A deadwood cycle starts by lifting the standing pins, sweeping an arm to clear the deadwood, and replacing the standing pins.
+A deadwood cycle starts by lifting the standing pins, sweeping an arm to clear the deadwood, and replacing the standing pins.
 The reset cycle sweeps an arm to clear all pins and then places a new set of 10 pins.
 -	Deadwood()
   -	Detect a large green mass moving from the top
   -	Create arrays of green colors for green mask.
   -	Create a numpy array for the RGB high and low values
   -	MS Paint worked well to pick the green RGB values from images in the video streams.
   -	Create a green mask using the cv2.inRange function
   -	Apply the mask to the video stream image using cv2.bitwise_and
   -	Measure the color level in the range:
     -	If green is present:
        -	Set DeadwoodPresentFlag
        -	Return True
        -	Else:
        -	Return False
 -	Reset()
   -	Arm movement, prior to the green pinsetter indicates a Reset.
   -	Detect arm movement in a frame by looking for a green moving object that is not a ball.
 If arm is present:
     -	Set ResetPresentFlag
     -	Set pinCount to 1023
     -	Return True
   -	Else:
     -	Return False

 #### Send IoT messages
 This function can be called on any change in pin configuration.
 Initially, the function is sending video files of any change to any 10-pin start of a frame.
 A 2M video file, captures about two seconds of activity.
 The Python IoT SDK contains samples with helper functions.
 These helper functions are needed and were refactored and Import-ed.